Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Abstract

 \section{Abstract}

-Conventionally, piecewise polynomial basis functions (PBFs) are used in the boundary elements method (BEM) to approximate unknown functions.
-Since, smooth radial basis functions (RBFs) are more stable and accurate than the PBFs for two and three dimensional domains, the unknown functions are approximated by the RBFs in this paper.
-Therefore, a new formulation of BEM, called radial BEM, is proposed.
-There are some singular boundary integrals in BEM which mostly are calculated analytically.
-Analytical schemes are only applicable for PBFs defined on straight boundary element, and become more complicated for polynomials of higher degree.
-To overcome this difficulty, this paper proposes a distribution for boundary source points so that the boundary integrals can be calculated by Gaussian quadrature rule (GQR) with high precision.
-Using advantages of the proposed approach, boundary integrals of the radial BEM are calculated, easily and precisely.
-Several numerical examples are presented to show efficiency of the radial BEM versus standard BEM for solving partial differential equations (PDEs). \\ \textbf{{\em Keywords}}: Boundary elements method, Radial basis functions, Singular integrals, Radial BEM.
+Conventionally, piecewise polynomials have been used in the boundary elements method (BEM) to approximate unknown boundary values.
+Since infinitely smooth radial basis functions (RBFs) are more stable and accurate than the polynomials for high dimensional domains, the unknown values are approximated by the RBFs in this paper.
+Therefore, a new formulation of BEM, called radial BEM, is obtained.
+To calculate singular boundary integrals of the new method, we propose a new distribution for boundary source points that removes singularity from the integrals.
+Therefore, the boundary integrals are calculated precisely by the standard Gaussian quadrature rule (GQR) with $n=16$ quadrature nodes.
+Several numerical examples are presented to check the efficiency of the radial BEM versus standard BEM and RBF collocation method for solving partial differential equations (PDEs).
+Analytical and numerical studies presented in this paper admit the radial BEM as a perfect version of BEM which will enrich the contribution of BEM and RBFs in solving PDEs, impressively. \\ \textbf{{\em Keywords}}: Partial differential equations, Boundary elements method, Radial basis functions, Singular integrals, Radial BEM.

 MSC 2020: 65D12, 65N38, 32A55.